Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Live preview with React

-Set up live preview in a Next.js application to let editors see and interact with real-time content changes in Optimizely CMS before publishing.
+Configure live preview in a Next.js application to let editors see and interact with real-time content changes in Optimizely CMS (SaaS) before publishing.

 Live preview lets editors see content changes in real time before publishing.
-When an editor updates content in Optimizely CMS, the preview updates immediately without leaving the editor.
-Use this guide to set up live preview for a Next.js application using the Optimizely JavaScript SDK.
+When an editor updates content in Optimizely CMS (SaaS), the preview updates immediately without leaving the editor.
+Use this guide to configure live preview for a Next.js application using the Optimizely JavaScript SDK.

 Prerequisites

-• A React-based application configured with the Optimizely JavaScript SDK (Next.js in this example)
+• A React-based application that uses the Optimizely JavaScript SDK (Next.js in this example).

-• Optimizely Graph credentials (single key and gateway URL)
+• Optimizely Graph credentials (a single key and gateway URL).

-Create a dedicated route to handle preview requests from the CMS.
+Create a dedicated route to handle preview requests from CMS (SaaS).

 1. In your Next.js project, create the following file: